Have you ever purchased an item on eBay and it showed up in an Amazon box?

 - Your customer received it within 2 days

 Then factor in how many units you could sell.
 Would you sell one per day?
 10 per day?
 More?

 Even better, once you have your eBay listing set up, you could keep using the same exact listing over and over to sell your item.

 And this was just the first search I did.
-I’m guessing you could easily find listing to arbitrage where you’d make $20, $50, even $100 or more in profit… over and over again.
+I’m guessing you could easily find the listing to arbitrage where you’d make $20, $50, even $100 or more in profit… over and over again.

-Please keep this in mind – prices on Amazon and eBay can fluctuate regularly, so make sure to monitor the prices on Amazon for the items you want to use for fulfillment so that you can maintain your profitability.
+Please keep this in mind – prices on Amazon and eBay can fluctuate regularly, so make sure to monitor the prices on Amazon for the items you want to use for fulfilment so that you can maintain your profitability.

 How do I know?